-7. Trails-The adopted and approved Subregion V Master Plan recommends that several trails be located on the subject property.
+9. Trails-The adopted and approved Subregion V Master Plan recommends that several trails be located on the subject property.
 A multiuse (hiker/biker/equestrian), stream valley trail is proposed along the entire length of Piscataway Creek.
 Discussions are ongoing regarding the Piscataway Creek Stream Valley Trail regarding the location and construction of this master plan facility.
 Ultimately, the determination of the improvement on park property will be made by DPR.

-A multiuse trail is also proposed through the subject site along Old Marbury Road.
-The applicant should construct the master plan trail on Parcel A from the end of Old Marbury Road, as indicated on the submitted preliminary plan.
+[A multiuse trail is] Multiuse trails were also proposed through the subject site along Old Marbury Road and [The applicant should construct the master plan trail on Parcel A from the end of Old Marbury Road, as indicated on the submitted preliminary plan.
 The trail should be a minimum of eight feet wide and made of asphalt for its entire length.
-A multiuse trail is proposed along planned A-65.
-This trail would be completed at the time of road construction and should be required by the operating agency.
+A multiuse trail is proposed] along planned A-65 with a link to Old Marbury Road.
+[This trail would be completed at the time of road construction and should be required by the operating agency.]
+These trails were proposed as part of an equestrian-themed community which was envisioned on the subject site prior to the cluster subdivision.
+These trails were incorporated into stream valleys and other available open space and planned roadways.
+However, with the removal of the equestrian element from the development, these trails are no longer necessary and are not required.
+Pedestrian connections in this site will be accommodated by the sidewalks provided along the internal and master planned roads.